 Grad School Evaluation — The grad school verifies that the min GPA thresholds, English language proficiency scores (if required), etc have been met.

 Referred, Evaluations, Dept Review — Departments review applications.

 Most applications stay under “Grad Review” or “Dept Review” until April.
 This can be because some scores/transcripts have not yet been received or some letters are missing.
 The department reviews applications once they are complete, as long as scanned copies of all required documentation have been uploaded.
 The review process will take time.
 Please make sure to remind your letter writers to submit letters by the application deadlines.

 I have accepted another offer.
 How do I withdraw my application from consideration?

 If you have accepted another graduate offer then you can withdraw your application from consideration through your UA graduate application portal.
 Once we review all applications and decide on candidates to accept or waitlist, then all other applications will be rejected by around early May.
 Decisions on wait-listed candidates are normally made by the end of May.

 I am an international student.
 My bachelor’s program is only three years.
 Am I eligible for admission?

-Students from certain countries, such as Nepal and some universities in India have a 3-year bachelor’s program plus a 2-year master’s program in physics.
+Students from certain countries, such as Nepal, Bangladesh, and some universities in India have a 3-year bachelor’s program plus a 2-year master’s program in physics.
 The UA Department of Physics and Astronomy requires students at these universities to complete the 2-year master’s program to be eligible for admission in our program.